Riyatomar14/keyword/README.md

 ![command](https://static.thegeekstuff.com/wp-content/uploads/2010/11/filesystem-structure.png)

 58.**COMPUTER BASICS**-

 a.**SSL CERTIFICATE**-An SSL certificate is a digital certificate that authenticates a website's identity and enables an encrypted connection.
-SSL stands for Secure Sockets Layer, a security protocol that creates an encrypted link between a web server and a web browser.standard form of certificate is X.509. b.**NAT**-Network address translation (NAT) is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device
+SSL stands for Secure Sockets Layer, a security protocol that creates an encrypted link between a web server and a web browser.standard form of certificate is X.509.

+b.**NAT**-Network address translation (NAT) is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

 59.**BLOCKCHAIN**-

-a.it is a advanced database mechanism that allows transparent information sharing with in a business network. b.it made by**SANTOSHI NAKAMOTO**in 2008.
+a.it is a advanced database mechanism that allows transparent information sharing with in a business network.

+b.it made by**SANTOSHI NAKAMOTO**in 2008.

 60.**CURRENCY**-

-a.bitcoin-it is a innovative payment network and a new kind of money.Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part. b.ethereum-Ethereum is the community-run technology powering the cryptocurrency ether (ETH) and thousands of decentralized applications.Ethereum and its apps are transparent and open source c.**ICO**-An initial coin offering (ICO) is an event where a company sells a new cryptocurrency to raise money. d.**MLM**-Multi-level Marketing (MLM) or network marketing, is individuals selling products to the public - often by word of mouth and direct sales.
+a.bitcoin-it is a innovative payment network and a new kind of money.Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.

+b.ethereum-Ethereum is the community-run technology powering the cryptocurrency ether (ETH) and thousands of decentralized applications.Ethereum and its apps are transparent and open source.

+c.**ICO**-An initial coin offering (ICO) is an event where a company sells a new cryptocurrency to raise money.

+d.**MLM**-Multi-level Marketing (MLM) or network marketing, is individuals selling products to the public - often by word of mouth and direct sales.